-This course focuses on advocacy and leadership skills and encourages the student to develop a professional practice that includes a mission, vision, strategic and business plans, applicable policies and procedures, a job description, performance benchmarks and appraisal methods.
-Related interviews, supervision, leadership models, and appraisal methods are included.
-Trends in health care systems, management principles, promotion, marketing, liability, consultation, advocacy, and consulting roles are also explored.
+This course focuses on professional management and leadership skills and encourages the student to identify personal and professional strengths and areas of growth to become an effective leader.
 Development of a 5-year professional development plan including goals for advanced practice certifications and fieldwork education are developed.
-Ethical scenarios as potential practice liability issues are analyzed.
-Students will also critically analyze the professional entry competencies for practice (especially concerning rural practice), including certification and licensure responsibilities.
+Trends in health care systems, reimbursement, management principles, professional liability, and strategies for supervision are explored.
+Students will also analyze the professional entry competencies for practice (especially concerning rural practice), including certification and licensure responsibilities.